erimcg/Using-D3js/README.md

 # Using D3.js

-This repository contains the source for the book Using D3.js.
-It was created from a fork of Marijn Haverbeke's Eloquent JavaScript book [repository](https://github.com/erimcg/Eloquent-JavaScript).
+This repository contains the source for the book Using D3.js by McGregor and Sly.
+It was created from a fork of Eloquent JavaScript, 2nd Edition [repository](https://github.com/erimcg/Eloquent-JavaScript) by Marijn Haverbeke.
+Our version made changes to the code that generates the code sandboxes.

 ## Building

     npm install
-    make html book.epub
+    make html